- Public Relations

 - Student Projects

-With over 300 majors, both the Advertising and Public Relations programs are attracting smart and creative students who want to excel beyond the norm.
+With more than 250 majors, both the Advertising and Public Relations programs are attracting smart and creative students who want to excel beyond the norm.
 We offer a challenging, yet supportive environment.

 Our slogan is "Think Out Loud."
 We encourage our majors to look at problems in fresh and novel ways.
 Our majors also have the best tools to help them innovate.
 We are housed in a new $18 million state-of-the-art building with easily accessible technology.